Click here to learn more.

 There is no exact translation in canine language for the kind of crying we humans do.
 Dogs don’t secrete hot, salty tears when they’re sad, nor do they wail or sob like people.
 Which is why interpreting a dog’s cry can be tough.
 When we’re talking about a whimper or whine, the canine “cry” can mean one of a million things.

-As with barking, dogs who whimper or whine are trying to communicate.
+dogs who whimper or whine are trying to communicate.
 Excitement, anxiety, frustration, pain, attention seeking, and resource solicitation are all common reasons dogs whine at their people.

 Most commonly, these sounds are aimed at conveying the desire for food, water, a potty break, a toy, attention, etc. This is similar to how puppies interact with their mothers, by “asking” for something with a plaintive whimper or whine.
 So it’s no wonder adult dogs recruit this same vocal impulse when communicating with their people.